La Marseillaise: Music

-Other attributions (the credo of the fourth mass of Holtzmann of Mursberg) have been refuted.
+Other attributions (the credo of the fourth Mass of Holtzmann of Mursberg) have been refuted.

-Rouget de Lisle himself never signed the score of "La Marseillaise".
+Lyrics

+Generally only the first verse is sung.

 Cultural impact and musical adaptations

 "La Marseillaise" was arranged for soprano, chorus and orchestra by Hector Berlioz in about 1830.

 Franz Liszt wrote a piano transcription of the anthem.

 During World War I, bandleader James Reese Europe played a jazz version of "La Marseillaise".

+The anthem was used as a protest song in the Korean March First Movement protests against Japanese rule in 1919.